Presentation: Child with haematuria (blood in the urine)

 - Consider which test is most suitable:

-- R194 Haematuria: This indication is likely to be the most appropriate in this scenario.
-This is a small panel test that incorporates testing for exon-level copy number variants (CNVs) through multiplex ligation-dependent probe amplification (MLPA) or equivalent techniques.
+- R194 Haematuria: This is a small panel test that incorporates testing for exon-level copy number variants (CNVs) through multiplex ligation-dependent probe amplification (MLPA) or equivalent techniques.

-- Complete an NHS GMS test order form with details of the affected child (proband) and their parents.
-Include details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see how to complete a test order form for WGS for support).
+- complete an NHS GMS test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support in completing WGS-specific forms).

 Resources for clinicians